tensorflow/community/rfcs/20181217-tf2-random-numbers.md

 * Question: Differences between CL with implementation and github RFC?
   * CL matches RFC
-* 4 Questions asked by RFC now have answers.
+* All 4 Questions asked by RFC now have answers (counting all `tf.function`-related questions as 1).
 * Minor questions (e.g. naming, etc.) asked new as a result of the RFC have been responded.
 * New big question: device placement.
 * Seed size: No one objects to 1024; TF Probability team wants >= 256.